quanteda/tutorials.quanteda.io/content/basic-operations/dfm/dfm.markdown

-Tokenizing texts, as dicussed in the previous section, is an intermediate option, and most users will want to skip straight to constructing a document-feature matrix.
+Tokenizing texts, as dicussed in the previous section, is an intermediate option, and many users might want to skip straight to constructing a document-feature matrix.
 For this, we have a Swiss-army knife function, called `dfm()`, which performs tokenization and tabulates the extracted features into a matrix of documents by features.

 ## Construct a document-feature matrix